CEN/CENELEC · standards · conformity

 Code of PracticeEU

 The European Commission has published the third and final draft of the Transparency Code of Practice under the EU AI Act.
 The code regulates the marking and disclosure of AI-generated content.
-Stakeholders across the AI value chain discussed technical and legal aspects in workshops and working groups.
+Stakeholders across the AI value chain discussed technical and legal aspects during working group meetings and workshops.

 Source: European Commission